Seattle – UW Graduate School Skip to content

 Office of the Ombud (Tri-campus)

-Our mission is to provide high quality, client-focused services for preventing, managing, navigating and resolving conflict at the UW while also working to improve the fairness and effectiveness of the University’s systems and operations.
+The Office of the Ombud serves the UW community by providing high quality, client-focused services for preventing, managing, navigating and resolving conflict at the UW.
 We act as thought-partners with clients to assist them in navigating any issue to do with their lives at the UW.
 Through active participation in the problem-solving process, clients develop the ability to prevent, manage, and resolve future conflicts.

 *Patients of UW Medical Center visit the UW Medicine Patient Relations page for resources